ebinjoy999/Leetcode/LearningDSA/SuffixArray/SuffixArray.md

 Consider again:
 S1 = abca, S2 = bcad, S3 = daca

-To find the LCS first create a new larger string T which is the concatenation of all the strings Si separated by unique sentinels.
+To find the LCS first create a new larger string T which is the concatenation of all the strings Si separated by unique sentinels(this symbols ascci should be less than alphabets).
 T= S1+ # +S2 + ‘$" + S3+ ‘%’ = abca#bcad$daca%

 Now create suffix array in linear time